Channels of Hope

 Through this design process, the office works to gain an understanding of what issues affect the community, map potential community stakeholders, build the capacity of those who will lead the programme, and train those who will lead the faith leader workshops.

-This is done through gaining knowledge about the issue, an understanding of how the issue affects their community (head) and how their sacred scriptures view the issue (heart), and consideration of practical steps to address the issue (hand).
-The workshops are a safe space for faith leaders and faith communities from various denominations or religions to learn, share and debate challenging issues surrounding child well-being grounded in guiding principles from the participants’ faith tradition(s) and sacred scriptures.
+This is done through gaining knowledge about the issue, an understanding of how the issue affects their community (head) and how their religious texts view the issue (heart), and consideration of practical steps to address the issue (hand).
+The workshops are a safe space for faith leaders and faith communities from various denominations or religions to learn, share and debate challenging issues surrounding child well-being grounded in guiding principles from the participants’ faith tradition(s) and religious texts.
 These principles address harmful attitudes and motivate and equip participants to respond in effective ways to issues surrounding the well-being of the most vulnerable children and families in their communities.

 These faith leaders then take this new knowledge back to their faith community and strategise through Community Hope Action Team workshops about how they can address pressing issues within their community.